Car dealerships assist Love INC charity efforts

-An on-site event will be held from July 26 to July 28 at Rafferty Auto Sales in Meredith as part of the fundraiser.
+An on-site event will be held from July 26 to July 28 at Rafferty Auto Sales at 29 Laconia Rd in Belmont as part of the fundraiser.
 The event will feature a car wash fundraiser, free door prizes, a kids candy count contest, kids face painting and a celebration hamburger/hot dog barbecue.
 Any remaining raffle tickets will also be available up the drawing on July 28.

 Rafferty Auto Sales and Bladecki Auto will also donate $300 from the sale of each vehicle sold during the event.